Enter Search Query:

 When people go to the cinema, they’re not called cinema-makers

 Len and Ethel often go to their local cinema at the weekend.
+Len loves a western and Ethel can’t get enough romcoms.
 And when people go to the cinema, they’re often quite rightly called “cinema-goers” – not “cinema-makers”, which are something else entirely.
 Cinema-makers are people like Steven Spielberg and Orson Welles, who have actually made films rather than just watching them.
 Holiday-makers, then, could similarly be people who devise or arrange holidays, as Thomas Cook do.

 Of course, many Americans get round the whole linguistic lunacy of “holiday-making” by “vacationing” instead.
 And now we have the neologism “staycation”, meaning to take time off work but remain at home (originally), so you can be a “staycationer” as well if you like.
 The term “staycation” was coined by the Canadian comedy writer Brent Butt for a laugh in 2005, but people have begun to take it seriously.
 Many now use it to describe a holiday in which you visit sites close to your home.